google/xls/docs_src/fuzzer.md

   -- --crash_path=/tmp/crashers-$(date +'%Y-%m-%d') --seed=0 --duration=8h
 ```

+!!!
+NOTE
-NOTE: The `--seed=0` flag makes the fuzzer run from a deterministic seed, so the
+    The `--seed=0` flag makes the fuzzer run from a deterministic seed, so the
     same sequence of examples will be tested each time command line invocation.
 To
     run non-deterministically, do not provide the `--seed` flag.

 The XLS fuzzer generates a sequence of randomly generated DSLX functions and a
 set of random inputs to each function often with interesting bit patterns.